richarddun/Llogos/readme.md

 - `Settings` button opens a separate options page to manage your LLM API key.

 ### 🔎 Inspect Mode
-- Hover over any number of elements on a page.
+- Hover highlights the element under your cursor.
-- Click one final time to confirm selection.
+- Ctrl+click to add elements to the selection.
+- A regular click finalizes the current selection.
-- Highlighted elements are gathered for LLM prompt preparation.
+- Selected elements are gathered for LLM prompt preparation.

 ### 💡 DOM Snapshot & Selector Collection
 - For each selected element: